-In an effort to reinforce the concept of religious unity (wahdat al-din), the verse "whoever denies the verses of Allah" is interpreted by Rasyid Ridlâ as a warning (threat) from Allah to those who do not believe in the unity of religion (wahdah al-din) and to those who do not maintain this unity in their daily practices46.
+To reinforce the concept of religious unity (wahdat al-din), the verse "whoever denies the verses of Allah" is interpreted by Rasyid Ridlâ as a warning (threat) from Allah to those who do not believe in the unity of religion (wahdah al-din) and to those who do not maintain this unity in their daily practices..

-In the contemporary discourse of religious pluralism, the expression of al-Islam in Q.S.
-Ali 'Imran, 3: 85 becomes the focus of debate in the interpretation of the verse.
-The question is, whether the use of the word al-Islam in the verse is intended to indicate the meaning of "submission" as can be understood from its generic meaning, or to indicate the meaning of Islam as the name of a religion, that is the religion brought by Prophet Muhammad (peace be upon him).
+In the contemporary discourse of religious pluralism, the expression of al-Islām in Q.S.
+Ali' Imran, 3: 85 becomes the focus of debate.
+The question is whether the use of the word al-Islām in verse is intended to indicate the meaning of "submission" as can be understood from its generic meaning, or to indicate the meaning of Islam as the name of a religion, that is, the religion brought by Prophet Muhammad (peace be upon him).

-Pakar tafsir al-Qur'an periode klasik, al-Thabary (w.
-310 H / 922 M), ketika menafsirkan ayat tersebut menghadirkan Classical Qur'anic exegete, al-Thabary (d.
+Classical Qur'anic exegete al-Thabary (d.
 310 H/922 CE), when interpreting the verse in question, presents several narrations which essentially support the idea of the singular truth of Islam brought by the Prophet Muhammad (peace be upon him).
-This thesis is supported by a narration containing a test of the acknowledgment of non-Muslim communities, including the Jewish community, who declared themselves as Muslims.
-In that narration, the test given to them was to perform the pilgrimage, a obligation that only exists within the Islamic law brought by the Prophet Muhammad47.
-As for its methodological support, it consists of al-Thabary's48 explanation that the verse serves as an abrogating (nasikhah) verse with regards to the verses about the reward promised to the Jews, Christians, and Shabi'ah (Qur'an 2:62).
+This thesis is supported by a narration containing a test of the acknowledgment of non-Muslim communities, including the Jewish community, who declared themselves Muslims.
+In that narration, the test given to them was to perform the pilgrimage, an obligation that only exists within the Islamic law brought by the Prophet Muhammad .
+As for its methodological support, it consists of al-Thabary's The explanation is that the verse serves as an abrogating (nasikhah) verse concerning the verses about the reward promised to the Jews, Christians, and Shabi'ah (Qur'an 2:62).